POST-DOCTORAL & RESEARCH ASSOCIATE POSITIONS:

 DEFINING THE ROLE OF HMGA CHROMATIN REMODELING

-PROTEINS IN NORMAL STEM CELL & CANCER BIOLOGY
+PROTEINS IN STEM CELLS, AGING, & CANCER BIOLOGY

-We are seeking highly motivated and enthusiastic postdoctoral fellows and experienced research associates to join the research laboratory of Dr. Linda Resar.
-Our laboratory is currently funded by 3 NIH R01s, Maryland Stem Cell Research Funds, and private foundations to study High Mobility Group A proteins in cancer, cancer stem cells, and normal development.
+The laboratory of Dr. Linda Resar is seeking highly motivated and enthusiastic postdoctoral fellows and experienced research associates to join our research team.
+Our laboratory is currently funded by 4 NIH R01s, Maryland Stem Cell Research Funds, ALSF, and private foundations to study High Mobility Group A epigenetic regulators in cancer, cancer stem cells, normal development, and aging.

-The Resar laboratory is located in the Ross Research Building of the Johns Hopkins University School of Medicine in Baltimore, Maryland, with outstanding core facilities and equipment.
+The Resar laboratory is located in the Ross Research Building at the Johns Hopkins University School of Medicine in Baltimore, Maryland, with exceptional core facilities, equipment and colleagues.

 This position requires a PhD and/or MD in a relevant area with a strong interest in the biology of cancer, stem cells, and/or aging.
 Innate curiosity, drive, strong work ethic, communication skills, critical thinking, and the ability to work as a team are essential for this position.
 Previous experience in molecular biology, tissue culture, epigenetics, chromatin architecture, and/or stem cell biology are highly desirable.

 1) Biology of intestinal and colon stem cells & gastrointestinal cancer.
 Candidates should have experience in organoid cultures, RNAseq, and microscopy.

 Xu Y, Sumter Felder T, Bhattacharya R, Tesfaye A, Wood, LJ, Fuchs E, Huso D, Resar LMS.
 The HMG-I oncogene causes highly penetrant, metastatic lymphoid malignancy in transgenic mice and is overexpressed in human lymphoid malignancy.
 Cancer Res 2004;64:3371-5.
 Published as a Priority Report